node-app/Interpreter/README.md

+# Important: This project is no longer maintained.
+The code is still available, but please don't regard it as anything but a hack.
+Please do not open new support tickets.

 # Interpreter [![Build Status](https://travis-ci.org/node-app/Interpreter.png?branch=master)](https://travis-ci.org/node-app/Interpreter) [![Gitter chat](https://badges.gitter.im/node-app/Interpreter.png)](https://gitter.im/node-app/Interpreter)

 This is an example project implementing a Node.JS interpreter as an iOS app, utilising the [Nodelike](https://github.com/node-app/Nodelike) framework.